michalkmet/xp-orange-berlin-clock/NOTES.md

 - ✅ DONE UAT1.9: When I pass time '00:00:59', then I should see '0\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
 - ✅ DONE UAT1.10: When I pass time '00:00:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'

-Story2: 1-minute row
+- 🚧 IN PROGRESS Story2: 1-minute row
 As a user, I want to see the lights in minutes row

 - ✅ DONE UAT2.1: When I pass time '00:01:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nY000'
 - ✅ DONE UAT2.2: When I pass time '00:02:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nYY00'
 - ✅ DONE UAT2.3: When I pass time '00:03:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nYYY0'
-- ⚠ TODO UAT2.4: When I pass time '00:04:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nYYYY'
+- ✅ DONE UAT2.4: When I pass time '00:04:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nYYYY'
 - ⚠ TODO UAT2.5: When I pass time '00:05:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\n0000'
 - ⚠ TODO UAT2.6: When I pass time '00:06:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nY000'
 - ⚠ TODO UAT2.7: When I pass time '00:08:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nYYY0'